-- 1. Allow the tool to reach full speed before touching the tool to the work surface. - Apply minimum pressure to the work surface, allowing the tool to operate at high speed.
-Material removal rate is greatest when the tool operates at high speed.

-Maintain an appropriate angle between the tool and work surface.
-Refer to the chart according to particular function.
+- 1. Allow the tool to reach full speed before touching the tool to the work surface. - Apply minimum pressure to work surface, allowing the tool to operate at high speed.
+Material removal rate is greatest when the tool operates at high speed. - 3.
+Maintain a 5° to 10° angle between the FIG. 16 tool and work surface for wire cup brushes. - Maintain contact between the edge of the wheel and the work surface with wire wheels.

-Function Angle 🗻

-Grinding 20°-30°

-Sanding with Flap Disc 5°-10°

-Sanding with Backing Pad 5°-15°

-Wire Brushing 5°-10°

-- 3. Maintain contact between the edge of the wheel and the work surface. - If grinding, sanding with flap discs or wire brushing move the tool continuously in a forward and back motion to avoid creating gouges in the work surface. - If sanding with a backing pad, move the tool constantly in a straight line to prevent burning and swirling of work surface.

-NOTE: Allowing the tool to rest on the work surface without moving will damage the work piece.

-4. Remove the tool from work surface before turning tool off.
-Allow the tool to stop rotating before laying it down.
+- 5. Continuously move the tool in a forward and back motion to avoid creating gouges in the work surface.
+Allowing the tool to rest on the work surface without moving, or moving the tool in a circular motion causes burning and swirling marks on the work surface. - 6.
+Remove the tool from the work surface before turning the tool off.
+Allow the tool to stop rotating before setting it down.

-CAUTION: Use extra care when working over an edge, as a sudden sharp movement of grinder may be experienced.
+ACAUTION: Use extra care when working over an edge, as a sudden sharp movement of grinder may be experienced.